duijf/laps/README.md

 A display thing for error messages.
 Include more meta-data for the current error enum.
 Don't return boxed errors.

-Make laps able to start more than 1 command.

 Ensure that all subprocesses are killed when the main process is.
 There should be a Linux cgroup API call/thing for this.